 Besides theoretical insight in this discipline, students will be presented with practical knowledge on how to manage the choice architecture, generate successful business strategies, and improve their own decision-making.
 Knowledge of these issues can be a significant source of competitive advantage because they are unknown to most managers and are not taught in most undergraduate and MBA programs.

 Professor Vedrana Pribičević, Ph.D., graduated from the Economics Faculty of the University of Zagreb, where she majored in Macroeconomics.
 Professor Ivo Vlaev, Ph.D., professor of behavioral science at Warwick Business School, co-author of MINDSPACE.

 Undergraduate, master's, and MBA students of economics, business, psychology, sociology or any related field.

 - 6 ECTS for Behavioral Economics

-EUR 999: Early Bird fee before April 30, 2017.
+EUR 999: Early-bird tuition fee for payments before April 30th, 2022.

 Students from ZSEM partner universities have a special tuition fee of 800 EUR.